Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 ## Preparing the model

-ML Lambda serves all models as Docker containers.
+Serving serves all models as Docker containers.
 Everytime it handles a request, it passes it to the appropriate Docker container with your model deployed on it.
 An important detail is that all model's files are stored in the `/model/files` directory inside the container.
 So, we will look up there in order to load the model.

 For running this model we will use a Python runtime that will basically just run any Python code which you pass to it.
 Preparing the model is pretty straightforward, though you have to follow some rules:

 1. Stick to the specific folder structure in order to let `hs` to parse and upload it correctly;
 1. Provide necessary dependencies with `requirements.txt`;
-1. Provide contract file to let ML Lambda understand model's inputs and outputs.
+1. Provide contract file to let Serving understand model's inputs and outputs.

 We will start with the main functional file.